Ali1Ammar/screenshot_modes/README.md

 <h3 align="center">easy screenshot take for your app</h3>

-<h4>screenshot_modes is a flutter package that work as a plugin for device preview package, take automatice screenshots for pages app  </h4>
+<h4>screenshot_modes is a flutter package that work as a plugin for device preview package, take automatics screenshots for pages app  </h4>